Martha Root

 Martha Louise Root (August 10, 1872 – September 28, 1939) was an American traveling teacher of the Baháʼí Faith in the early 20th century.
 From the declaration of her belief in 1909 until her death thirty years later, she went around the world four times.
 Shoghi Effendi, then head of the Baháʼí Faith, called her "the foremost travel teacher in the first Baháʼí Century", and named her a Hand of the Cause posthumously.
-Known by her numerous visits with Heads of State and other public figures, of special importance was her efforts with Queen Marie of Romania, considered the first royal to accept Baháʼu'lláh.
+Known for her numerous visits with heads of state and other public figures, of special importance was her interaction with Queen Marie of Romania, considered the first royal to accept Baháʼu'lláh.

 Early life

-Martha Root was born on August 10, 1872 to Timothy and Nancy Root in Richwood, Ohio, who raised her in the Baptist church.
+Martha Root was born on August 10, 1872, to Timothy and Nancy Root in Richwood, Ohio, who raised her in the Baptist church.
 She had two older brothers, Clarence and Claude.
 Shortly after her birth, the family moved to Cambridge Springs, Pennsylvania, where her father ran a dairy farm.
 Martha, known as Mattie, was not a typical girl, since her interest lay in books rather than the usual domestic pursuits, and when she was 14 she earned enough money from writing to pay for a trip to Niagara Falls.
 She distinguished herself in high school and college, attending Oberlin College, where she designed her own program; she then continued to the University of Chicago and earned her degree in literature in 1895.

 Writing career

 While she started teaching after her degree, she soon gave that up to start writing for different newspapers.
-In the summer of 1900 she worked at the Pittsburgh Chronicle Telegraph as the society editor, and then in the fall she worked for the Pittsburgh Dispatch.
+In the summer of 1900, she worked at the Pittsburgh Chronicle Telegraph as the society editor, and then in the fall, she worked for the Pittsburgh Dispatch.
 She then started writing about automobiles, which took her to France and then back to Pittsburgh.

 Introduction to the Baháʼí Faith

-In 1908 she overheard Roy C. Wilhelm in a Pittsburgh restaurant talking about his visit to ʻAbdu'l-Bahá and Bahaʼis in ʻAkka in the Holy Land, and that he had met members of other religions who actively promoted the brotherhood of humanity.
-This comment appealed to Martha and she questioned Roy, who gave her some Baha'i literature.
-While researching the religion she met several members of the Baháʼí community, including Thornton Chase and Arthur Agnew in Chicago, and in 1909, declared her faith in Baháʼu'lláh's teachings.
-During this time, she continued writing newspaper articles and also in 1909 she wrote a detailed article for the Pittsburgh Post about the history and teachings of the Baháʼí Faith.
+In 1908, she overheard Roy C. Wilhelm in a Pittsburgh restaurant talking about his visit to ʻAbdu'l-Bahá and Bahaʼis in ʻAkka in the Holy Land, and how he had met members of other religions who actively promoted the brotherhood of humanity.
+This comment appealed to Martha, and she questioned Roy, who gave her some Baha'i literature.
+While researching the religion, she met several members of the Baháʼí community, including Thornton Chase and Arthur Agnew in Chicago, and in 1909, she declared her faith in Baháʼu'lláh's teachings.
+During this time, she continued writing newspaper articles, and also in 1909, she wrote a detailed article for the Pittsburgh Post about the history and teachings of the Baháʼí Faith.
 She also participated in the first annual Baháʼí convention, which took place in Chicago in 1911.